JosephEMassey/GTA_Auto_Fishing/README.md

 # GTA_Auto_Fishing

-This script will detect fishing the necessary fishing text and automatically press the appropriate key.
+This script will detect the necessary fishing text and automatically press the appropriate key.
 Currently, only resolution 1920x1080 is supported and must be the main monitor.

 # Installation